 What Jewelry Material Is Used for a Snug Piercing?

 - Gold: Gold jewelry encapsulates yellow, rose, and white gold and is a gorgeous style for anyone who prefers the look of gold to that of silver.
-The only caveat is that gold jewelry must be at least 14 karats or lower, as 18 karats or above will be too soft and could potentially harbor infection-causing bacteria.
+The only caveat is that gold jewelry must be 14-16 karats, as 18 karats or above will be too soft and could potentially harbor infection-causing bacteria.

-- Surgical steel: Surgical steel is considered the most common type of metal to be used in piercings, and its vast ranging collection of jewelry styles supports that.
-Surgical steel does contain nickel; however, the possibility of being allergic to the metal is so small that it’s considered relatively problem-free.
+- Implant-grade stainless steel: Implant-grade stainless steel is considered the most common type of metal to be used in piercings, and its vast ranging collection of jewelry styles supports that.
+Implant-grade stainless steel does contain nickel; however, the possibility of being allergic to the metal is so small that it’s considered relatively problem-free.